Sutton585/dasut.github.io/webDevelopment.md

 layout: nonHome
 ---

+## Current Work:

+I’m currently working to migrate a very large and very active group from an old email-based communication platform (ListServ) onto a whole new platform.
+This has been a very interesting ongoing project, and I’m learning a lot about different tech solutions for to fit the user and business needs.

-## Notes on Share-able Development Work
+## Notes on Share-able Recent Development Work

 ### [microbiologynetwork.com](http://microbiologynetwork.com)
   - Designed then handed off for development with the company's proprietary CMS.
 (I do not recommend, many issues with the responsive design)